arredondojullianjoseph/mmpa-decay-solver/README.md

 # MMPA-Decay-Solver

 Mini-Max Polynomial Approximation (MMPA) solver for matrix exponentials in nuclear decay chains.
-Currently in early development.
+Currently in progress.

 The analytical Bateman solution for a linear decay chain is implemented and tested, as are automated tests that cover the parent-only initial condition and atom